jlin00/MKS22X-PhotoBooth/README.md

     <br><ul>
       <li>added contracting effect to capture button to be activated upon mouseClick </li>
       <li>adjusted Booth Mode so that only a portion of the screen is captured and saved</li>
-      <li>regrouped Buttons from different modes in different ArrayLists </li>
-      <li>worked in Library Mode to figure out dimensions for displaying images, also added a header</li>
-      <li>read documentation for mouseWheel and added scrolling feature</li>
     </ul><br>
     </td>
   </tr>